Architecture

 Light, developer-friendly documentation lives at the component level — explaining usage, variants, and implementation logic.

-Product-specific styles (typography, colour usage, effects) are defined within the component layer — always aligned with the product’s intent and constraints.
+Product-specific styles, modes, and behaviours are defined locally where needed — always aligned with the global system and the product’s own intent and constraints.

 System in Practice